Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs

-Recall from the discussion at the beginning of Section~\ref{ssec:ActionsOnEGSet} that we fix a Weierstrass equation over $\Fpp$ for each supersingular $j$-invariant and use this curve to determine our representatives of the equivalence classes $\ec{E,G}$.
-The involutions $D$, and $F_p$ descend to well-defined involutions on isomorphism classes of Eichler orders via the map $\OO(\cdot,\cdot)$.
-We will show that these descended involutions are both trivial.
+The involutions $D_i$ and $F_p$ descend to well-defined involutions on isomorphism classes of Eichler orders via the map $\OO(\cdot,\cdot)$ as defined in Definition~\ref{def:OO(E,G)}.
+In this section, we show that these descended involutions are all trivial on isomorphism classes of Eichler orders.
+As in the previous section, we factor $N$ into distinct prime factors $N = q_1\cdots q_r$, we decompose $G = G_1\oplus\cdots\oplus G_r$ with $|G_i| = q_i$, and we let $D_i$ denote the dualizing involutions for $i\in\{1,\dots,r\}$.